Minnie Baldock: Arrest

 Baldock took part in Emmeline Pankhurst's funeral, carrying the purple white and green colours (1928) and attended her statue unveiling in 1930.
-Baldock also supported How-Martyn in documenting the movement in the Suffragette Fellowship.
+Baldock also supported Edith How-Martyn in documenting the movement in the Suffragette Fellowship.

 She died at age 90 in Poole in 1954.

 Posthumous recognition

-Her name and picture (and those of 58 other women's suffrage supporters) are on the plinth of the statue of Millicent Fawcett in Parliament Square, London, unveiled in 2018.
+Baldock’s name and picture (and those of 58 other women's suffrage supporters) are on the plinth of the statue of Millicent Fawcett in Parliament Square, London, unveiled in 2018.
 In 2011, Poole Museum and the National Lottery funds sponsored a short film on Baldock's life called The Right to Vote by Kate O'Malley starring Michelle O'Brien.